Sachsenhausen concentration camp: Aftermath

 At the end of 1944, Himmler ordered the execution of every prisoner.
 Sick inmates were executed in the industrial yard, including at least 2,000, or transferred to death camps.
 In February 1945, more than 1,300 prisoners were executed during the evacuation of the Lieberose forced labor camp, a subsidiary of Sachsenhausen.
 With the advance of the Red Army in the spring of 1945, Sachsenhausen was prepared for evacuation.
 On 21 April, the camp's SS staff ordered 33,000 inmates on a forced march northwest.
 Most of the prisoners were physically exhausted and thousands did not survive this death march; those who collapsed en route were shot by the SS.
 The march ended near Raben Steinfeld in early May, after liberation by the Red Army and US Army.
-On 22 April 1945, the camp's remaining 3,400 inmates were liberated by the 1st Belorussian Front and the Polish 2nd Infantry Division.
+On 22 April 1945, the camp's remaining 3,400 inmates were liberated by the Soviet 1st Belorussian Front and the Polish 2nd Infantry Division.

 According to an article published on 13 December 2001 in The New York Times: "In the early years of the war the SS practiced methods of mass killing there that were later used in the Nazi death camps.
-Of the roughly 30,000 wartime victims at Sachsenhausen, most were Russian prisoners of war".
+Of the roughly 30,000 wartime victims at Sachsenhausen, most were Soviet prisoners of war".